rehierl/metalsmith-doctoc/readme.md

 metalsmith-doctoc
 ===============

-**Please be aware that, as long as this plugin's version begins with '0.', I consider it to be a 'Beta' version.
-This means that essential parts may change without further notice.**
+Please be aware that, as long as this plugin's version begins with '0.', **I consider this to be a 'Beta' version.** This means that essential parts may change without further notice.
+Please open an issue on github if you have any suggestions.

 If you know 'metalsmith-autotoc' ([npmjs](https://www.npmjs.com/package/metalsmith-autotoc),